-As a former Anglican I have taken the liberty of adapting some of the writing of Richard Holloway (a few years ago) to reflect some of my own thoughts.
+As a former Anglican I took the liberty (in 2010) of adapting some of the writing of Richard Holloway (a few years earlier) to reflect some of my own thoughts:

 The deep questions about the meaning of life are part of our humanity, and the way we respond could be seen as our religion (even if we conclude that life has no discernible or ultimate meaning).

 Religion has been dominated by special interest groups with their own agendas which don’t necessarily conform to scripture.
 There are no universally accepted answers!

 A minority of Christians long for the old days of dominance and control.
 Most are members of ‘modern’ institutions operating in an increasingly ‘post-modern’ world – the Anglican Church for example seems to be in a state of transitional futility!

 The ordination of women was seen by some as a small adjustment – others saw it as the beginning of the end!

 Comfortable coexistence with friends who are on their way to damnation is a real problem – especially for those who believe the Bible is the literal “Word of God” – while others have already deconstructed the traditional views of the Bible – which has led many to abandon Christianity.